Biohacking Clinic Cross Service Cadence

 Premium Practice, Revenue Recovery, Zero-Miss IntakeThis is what Pillar 2 looks like in dental implants in 2026.
 The leak is not the practice's clinical skill.
 The leak is the moment between "the patient cancelled" and "we have a structured rebook conversation in motion."
 That moment is where six-figure case revenue dies every month.

-A biohacking clinic owner I sat with in late February - runs a multi-service longevity practice doing peptide therapy, IV nutrition, hormone optimization, and cryotherapy - had a number she'd been trying to ignore.
-Her average new client signed up for one or two services on the initial visit, ran those for two to four months, and then quietly disappeared without ever exploring the other six services the clinic offered.
-Her CRM showed it bluntly: 73% of her clients had used fewer than three of her practice's services, and 58% had been inactive for more than 90 days.
+Consider an illustrative model - built from published industry benchmarks, not a specific client: a biohacking clinic owner running a multi-service longevity practice doing peptide therapy, IV nutrition, hormone optimization, and cryotherapy, with a number she's been trying to ignore.
+Her average new client signs up for one or two services on the initial visit, runs those for two to four months, and then quietly disappears without ever exploring the other six services the clinic offers.
+Her CRM shows it bluntly: 73% of her clients have used fewer than three of her practice's services, and 58% have been inactive for more than 90 days.

 why biohacking specifically has the cross-service problem